 Common Types of Objectives

 Each of these objectives needs precise, measurable targets.
 It’s not enough to say “we want to expand market share.”
-Instead, specify a target, such as a 10% increase in market share by the end of the next fiscal year.
+Instead, specify a target, such as a defined increase in market share by the end of the next fiscal year.
 This clarity sharpens your focus and makes it easier to track progress.
 Once you identify objectives, evaluating potential growth opportunities becomes simpler since you can measure each new idea against how well it aligns with and supports your goals.

 Tools and Frameworks for Opportunity Identification